 If you've been to Rome you will have seen them.
 If you're about to go to Rome, you can't miss them.
-They're the smallest and oldest army in the world and they've been guarding the Pope since 1506.
-Their uniform is like no other police uniform in the world.
+They're the smallest and oldest army in the world and they've been guarding Popes since 1506.
+Their uniform is like no other police uniform, ever!

 Welcome to the world of the Swiss Guard.